-We show that rockslides and earthquakes from the same source region can be discriminated by few simple parameters such as the ratio between maximum and mean amplitude of the seismic signal or the amplitude distribution.
-Manconi et al. (2016) present a robust decision criterion only based on the ratio M_l/M_d of the local magnitude M_l and the duration magnitude M_d .
-Hibert et al. (2014a) proposed to combine several criteria within a simple fuzzy-logic decision algorithm and we suggest that similar approaches can safely distinguish rockslides from earthquakes also on regional scale.
-Note however, that each region where such methods are applied might require individual modification of the decision thresholds for each parameter.
-Recently, more sophisticated decision algorithms based on machine learning have been developed that allow to classify any kind of seismic event within a huge event database with great precision, after being trained by selected known events.
-Dammeier et al. (2016) demonstrate how a single training event can be used to scan continuous data for rockslides based on Hiden Markov Models.
-Classifiers based on random forest algorithms were successfully applied to classify gravitational mass movements and other events in several different settings, such as volcanoes (Maggi et al., 2017) or slow-moving landslides (Provost et al., 2017) and show great potential for the application on regional seismic networks (Hibert et al., 2018).
-Random forest classifiers work more reliable the more training events are available.
-Recent studies demonstrate that sensitivities higher than 85% can be achieved if just 10% of the events inside a dataset are used to train the algorithm (Provost et al., 2017; Hibert et al., 2018).
-In the work of Provost et al. (2017) this corresponds to 20-40 training events per event category, which is in the same order of magnitude as the number of events in this study, suggesting that these could be sufficient to screen larger datasets.
+We show that rockslides and earthquakes from the same source region can be discriminated by a few simple parameters such as the ratio between the maximum and mean amplitude of the seismic signal or the amplitude distribution.
+Manconi et al. (2016) present a robust decision criterion only based on the ratio $M_1/M_d$ of the local magnitude $M_1$ and the duration magnitude $M_d$ .
+Hibert et al. (2014a) proposed combining several criteria within a simple fuzzy logic decision algorithm and we suggest that similar approaches can also safely distinguish rockslides from earthquakes on a regional scale.
+Note, however, that each region where such methods is applied might require individual modification of the decision thresholds for each parameter.
+Recently, more sophisticated decision algorithms based on machine learning have been developed that allow us to classify any kind of seismic event within a huge event database with great precision, after being trained by selected known events.
+Dammeier et al. (2016) demonstrate how a single training event can be used to scan continuous data for rockslides based on hidden Markov models.
+Classifiers based on random forest algorithms were successfully applied to classify gravitational mass movements and other events in several different settings, such as volcanoes (Maggi et al., 2017) and slow-moving landslides (Provost et al., 2017), and show great potential for application to regional seismic networks (Hibert et al., 2018).
+Random forest classifiers work more reliably the more training events are available.
+Recent studies demonstrate that sensitivities higher than 85 % can be achieved if just 10 % of the events inside a dataset are used to train the algorithm (Provost et al., 2017; Hibert et al., 2018).
+In the work of Provost et al. (2017) this corresponds to 20-40 training events per event category, which is the same order of magnitude as the number of events in this study, suggesting that these could be sufficient to screen larger datasets.